Georgios Koutroumpis: Standard Liège

 On 31 January 2018, Koutroumpis signed as a free agent, a six months contract (with an option for an additional year) with Belgian club Standard Liège for an undisclosed fee.
 On 11 February 2018, he made his debut with the club as a starter in an anxious 4–3 win against Royal Excel Mouscron.

 On 17 March 2018, he played as Standard Liège beat Genk 1–0 in extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.
 At the end of the season he mutually solved his contract with the club.

 Concordia Chiajna

 On 12 February 2019, Koutroumpis signed a 6-month contract with Romanian club CS Concordia Chiajna.

 OFI

-On 30 August 2019, Koutroumpis signed a 2-years contract with Superleague club OFI.
+On 30 August 2019, Koutroumpis signed a 2-years contract with Super League club OFI.

 At the end of the season, he mutually solved his contract with the club.

 Újpest

 On 24 September 2020, Koutroumpis signed a year contract with NB I club Újpest.
 On 3 May 2021, he played as a starter as his club beat MOL Vidi FC 1–0 to win the Magyar Kupa and qualify for the UEFA Europa Conference League.